marano/blog/_posts/2014-05-06-n-plus-1queries.markdown

   - active record
 ---

-On my last [post](http://helabs.com.br/blog/2013/12/18/performance-protips/) I described how I proceeded to fix a server time out caused by performance issues that occurred in one of our applications.
+On my last [post](http://helabs.com.br/blog/2013/12/18/performance-protips/) I described what I've done to fix a server time out caused by performance issues that occurred in one of our applications.
 As I promised, I'm coming back to talk about a very important point on the refactoring process.

 <!--more-->

 Hello, everyone!

-On my last [post](http://helabs.com.br/blog/2013/12/18/performance-protips/) I described how I proceeded to fix a server time out caused by performance issues that occurred in one of our applications.
+On my last [post](http://helabs.com.br/blog/2013/12/18/performance-protips/) I described what I've done to fix a server time out caused by performance issues that occurred in one of our applications.
 As I promised, I'm coming back to talk about a very important point on the refactoring process.

-The topic is N + 1 Queries.

-The n + 1 queries occur when we have associations.
+So, today's topic are those nasty n + 1 queries that occurs when we have associations.
 For example:

 {% highlight ruby linenos %}
 #model